-Plastic-free hair care might sound daunting, but it may actually make your life a lot easier.
+Plastic-free hair care might sound daunting, but with a few easy switches, it's easier than you might think.
 Have you ever stared at the technicolour wall of shampoo bottles in the supermarket, and felt completely stumped?
 Should I buy the shampoo that unbottles my wildest fantasies, or the one makes my hair shine with all its strength, or the one that lets me have more "air in my hair"?

 The truth is all shampoos do basically the same thing - strip oil and dirt from your hair.
 They all use the same 2 active ingredients - a surfactant and a co-surfactant.
 They create boatloads of foam, but are terrible for your hair.

-Shampoos are packaged in plastic bottles and transported for thousands of miles - which makes no sense when they are essentially 70-80% water.
+Shampoos are also packaged in plastic bottles and transported for thousands of miles - which makes no sense when they are essentially 70-80% water.
 So, how can you buy shampoo without plastic?
 Switching to a solid shampoo bar will really get your waste down.
-There are many different types, so you're sure to find one that's perfect for your hair.
+There are a few brands on the market, so you're sure to find one that's perfect for your hair.

 If you're using your shampoo bar in hard water, make sure to buy one with a pH-balanced formula, to avoid that dreaded brassy hair from the build-up of minerals.